media | training | 6 must do items | message model | sample letter | Press | How | Flip it | index

 Consider the role of members in your community

-Involving the community in your educational effort:
+Involving the community in educational efforts began with the Congo in 1890s:

 Farm Workers (1970s)